-- Around 80-136 new homes of a mixed size and type, including affordable housing, where applicablestudent accommodation.
-This site has full planning permission (Ref: 18/01326/FUL).
-Work on site was completed after April 2023, so the number will be confirmed in the next iteration of the Plan, using the April 2024 Housing Site Schedule - New bridges to Anglia Ruskin University and Springfield Hall Park to the east for connections to pedestrian and cycle network, and improved pedestrian and cycle connection to Bishop Hall Lane - Bridges to provide adequate headroom for boating activity - New publicly accessible riverside areas - Residential and/or business accommodation on north island - Retain and improve business area on south island - Preserve and where appropriate enhance the waterside character and the setting of the adjacent listed Mill House and pond - Avoid adverse impacts on the Chelmer Valley Local Nature Reserve - Layout guided by views from surrounding area - Main vehicle access will be from Bishop Hall Lane - Appropriate mitigation, compensation and enhancements to the local and strategic road network as required by the Local Highways and Transportation Authority - Financial contributions to supporting infrastructure, depending on uses. - Where appropriate, contributions from developments will be secured towards mitigation measures identified in the Essex Recreational disturbance Avoidance and Mitigation Strategy (RAMS) which will be completed by the time the Local Plan is adopted.
-Prior to RAMS completion, the authority will seek contributions, where appropriate, from proposed residential development to deliver all measures identified (including strategic measures) through project level HRAs, or otherwise, to mitigate any recreational disturbance impacts in compliance with the Habitats Regulations and Habitats Directive.
+315 new homes of student accommodation.
+The north island has full planning permission (Ref: 18/01326/FUL).
+Work on site was completed after April 2023, so the number will be confirmed in the next iteration of the Plan, using the April 2024 Housing Site Schedule.
+The 315 student dwellings are counted at a ratio of 2.31 as set out in the Five Year Housing Supply Methodology, equivalent to 136 homes

+- New bridges to Anglia Ruskin University and Springfield Hall Park to the east for connections to pedestrian and cycle network, and improved pedestrian and cycle connection to Bishop Hall Lane - Bridges to provide adequate headroom for boating activity - New publicly accessible riverside areas - Mixed uses on south island which may include student accommodation, business, offices - Preserve and where appropriate enhance the waterside character and the setting of the adjacent listed Mill House and pond - Avoid adverse impacts on the Chelmer Valley Local Nature Reserve - Layout guided by views from surrounding area - Main vehicle access will be from Bishop Hall Lane - Appropriate mitigation, compensation and enhancements to the local and strategic road network as required by the Local Highways and Transportation Authority - Financial contributions to supporting infrastructure, depending on uses.

-GROWTH SITE POLICY Iv - RAILWAY SIDINGS, BROOK STREET
+GROWTH SITE POLICY 1v - RAILWAY SIDINGS, BROOK STREET

-Development will be permitted at this site subject to meeting the requirements of Policy GRI, and the following site-specific criteria:
+Development will be permitted at this site subject to meeting the requirements of Policy GR1, and the following site-specific criteria:

-- Intensification of business or industrial use - Improved pedestrian and cycle routes - Avoid adverse impacts on the Chelmer Valley Local Nature Reserve - Safeguarded access for minerals/aggregates rail freight area - Financial contributions to improve Brook Street public realm - Main vehicle access will be from Brook Street - Appropriate mitigation, compensation and enhancements to the local and strategic road network as required by the Local Highwaysand Transportation Authority - Financial contributions to supporting infrastructure, depending on uses.
+- Intensification of business or industrial use - Improved pedestrian and cycle routes - Avoid adverse impacts on the Chelmer Valley Local Nature Reserve - Safeguarded access for minerals/aggregates rail freight area - Financial contributions to improve Brook Street public realm - Main vehicle access will be from Brook Street - Appropriate mitigation, compensation and enhancements to the local and strategic road network as required by the Local Highways and Transportation Authority - Financial contributions to supporting infrastructure, depending on uses.